GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 let wBound = /\b/;
 let regEx = new RegExp(wBound.source + '^Test(ing|er|ed)$' + wBound.source, 'gm');
 ```
-Using a string literal above but more typical a string variabe, possibly from a web form.
+Using a string literal above but more typical a string variable, possibly from a web form.
 Note the use of the **.source** property.
-Without this it would not work correctly because the concatentated expression would double up the **/** delimiters.
+Without this it would not work correctly because the concatenates expression would double up the **/** delimiters.

 ### List of RegExp properties and methods

 * **RegExp.exec(string)** - invoke to return a match within the string parameter based on the regexp regular expression.
 It returns an array containing the results, or null if nothing found.
-Element zero of the returned result is the matched text itself, while 1 thru n is the captured substrings if the regEx search includes groups.
-The array also contains the "index" for the beginning location of where the match was foun.
-If the global flag was set it will also iclude a .lastIndex property value where the next invokation of exec() will start when running it in a loop.
+Element zero of the returned result is the matched text itself, while 1 thru n is the captured substrings if the RegEx search includes groups.
+The array also contains the "index" for the beginning location of where the match was found.
+If the global flag was set it will also include a .lastIndex property value where the next invocation of exec() will start when running it in a loop.
 When the global flag is not set then exec() behaves like str.match().

   Example loop with exec() - You would use this if your expression includes a global (multi match) flag